How to submit your project

 Before we organize anything, make sure

-- A complete CAD model of the assembled case in .STEP or .STP file format!
+- A complete CAD model of the assembled case in .STEP, .STP or .3MF format

 - This should include the PCB (a blank rectangle is okay!) and all parts of the case

-Additionally, make sure your project follows the requirements:
+Additionally, make sure you meet the following requirements:

 - Your design uses a through-hole Seeed XIAO RP2040 as the main MCU